InspectorDidi/Cellular-Defense-Automata/README.md

 ![](/assets/MemeLabIOAE.svg)

 Are you an armchair epidemiologist tired of waiting for your herds 🐑🐑🐑🐑 to reach immunity?
-Now you can simulate [serial passaging](https://en.wikipedia.org/wiki/Serial_passage) 🧫🧫🧫🧫 in your web browser instead of serial passaging IRL!
+Now you can simulate [serial passaging](https://en.wikipedia.org/wiki/Serial_passage) 🧫🧫🧫🧫 in your web browser [works best in chrome] instead of serial passaging IRL!
 MemeLab is a toy model and Javascript contagion simulator.
 Use it to see the effect of masks and vaccines against [pathogens.](https://en.wikipedia.org/wiki/Memetics)

 [See Python branch for larger scale simulations.](https://github.com/TheMemeticist/Cellular-Defense-Automata)